maartyman/user-managed-access/README.md

 In the [script](./scripts/test-ucp-enforcement.ts) a read Usage Control Rule (in ODRL) is present together with N3 interpretation rules.
 Then a read request is performed using the engine, which results in a list of grants.
 This list is then printed to the console.

+In the [subrepo directory](./packages/ucp/), [documentation](./packages/ucp/docs/getting-started.md) can be found on how to set up such a usage control decision engine.

 ## Next steps